Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 </table>

 ### Algorithm & Scramble
 The drivers of the archetype, both of which can be searched by [Radian](#Link-Monsters), and can recover themselves if a card on the field moves.
-They lock the player into activyzing only the effects of *Rubic* Monsters that turn.
+They lock the player into activating only the effects of *Rubic* Monsters that turn.

 [Algorithm](#Spells) is the core of the archetype, comparable to [Sky Striker Mobilize – Engage!](https://yugipedia.com/wiki/Sky_Striker_Mobilize_-_Engage!) or [Meteonis Drytron](https://yugipedia.com/wiki/Meteonis_Drytron), and once in circulyzacion reliably provides a search and move each turn, not to mention recovering a banished *Rubic* card – though if there is a lack of them, looping it back each turn may prove difficult.
 This card gives the archetype its consistency (in searching *exactly* the card needed), versatility (in searching *any* card needed), and most importantly, [longetivity](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/dict.md#longetivity 'longevity'), continually searching and recovering cards no matter what the opponent does to them.